AVINASH-VERMA-contributor/Bangalore-House-Price-Prediction/README.md

 5) A server will start on the localhost.
 (Example: 127.0.1.5500) (Make sure you have flask installed)
 6) Now go to the BHP/client/index.html
 7) Open index.html and run it on localhost.
-8) Now your project is ready to run.
+8) Now your project is running.